smartfog/fogflow/doc/en/source/https.rst

 Application ID , PEP Proxy Username and PEP Proxy Password will generate by clicking ‘Register PEP Proxy’ button.

-Change the followings (marked with Bold Font) inside the config file, get PEP Proxy Credentials from Keyrock Dashboard while registering an application.
+Change the followings inside the pep_config file, get PEP Proxy Credentials from Keyrock Dashboard while registering an application.
 Note that single instance of Wilma will be installed for each application that user wants to secure.

 .. code-block:: console